-Bothell’s Zach LaVine in health and safety protocols, not on U.S. men’s basketball team’s flight to Tokyo
+Ready or not: Short-handed US basketball roster off to Tokyo

 “It’s a little bit different,” U.S. coach Gregg Popovich said.

 No, it’s a lot different.
-Unprecedented, really, just like almost everything else about these Tokyo Olympics that start Friday.
-The United States — the three-time defending men’s basketball gold medalist — was leaving Las Vegas on Monday for the trip to Japan, where it will commence final preparations for the start of the Tokyo Games.
+Unprecedented, really, just like almost everything else about these Tokyo Olympics that start on Friday.
+The U.S. — the three-time defending men’s basketball gold medalist — was leaving Las Vegas on Monday for the trip to Japan, where it’ll commence final preparations for the start of the Tokyo Games.

-USA Basketball officials hope LaVine will be able to join the team at some point in the not-too-distant future, but he wasn’t cleared for Monday’s flight.

-The plan is to have four more practices in Japan before opening Olympic play against France on Sunday.
+The plan is to have four more practices in Japan before opening Olympic play against France on July 25.
 The Americans have 12 names on the roster; only eight will be with the team for the trip to Japan because three — Khris Middleton, Jrue Holiday and Devin Booker — are still playing in the NBA Finals and LaVine is in the protocols.
+There is hope that LaVine will be able to join the team at some point in the not-too-distant future, but he wasn’t cleared for Monday’s flight.

 “I think all of us are better for the adversity we go through, because you either handle it or you don’t,” Popovich said.
 “You figure it out.
 And these guys have had to do that.
 They’ve kept their heads up.
 There might be a disappointment here or there, or an event that takes place, but they move on.
 And that’s what life’s all about.
 So, this is no different.”